bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">February 2025</div>
       <img src="https://via.placeholder.com/60" alt="News icon" class="news-image">
       <div class="news-text">
-        I won the Invent for the Planet 2025 - Engineering Challenge at the university level with the project “AI-Driven Smart Agriculture for Climate Resilience.”
+        I won the <b>Invent for the Planet 2025 - Engineering Challenge</b> at the university level with the project <b>AI-Driven Smart Agriculture for Climate Resilience</b>.
 Our solution has been selected as one of the top 7 worldwide and we will present it at Texas A&M University!
       </div>
     </div>